SEND

 How are the staff in school helped to work with children with SEND and what training do they have?

 All teachers and teaching assistants receive training during induction and through our ongoing continuing professional development (CPD) programme.
-This includes covering strategies for helping children with attention deficit hyperactivity disorder (ADHD), autistic spectrum disorder (ASD)and speech and language difficulties.
+This includes covering strategies for helping children with attention deficit hyperactivity disorder (ADHD), autistic spectrum condition (ASC)and speech and language difficulties.
 Teaching assistants are trained in specific interventions to help support children with SEND needs.

 Where a training need is identified beyond this we will find a provider who is able to deliver it.
 Training providers we can approach include an educational psychologist, speech and language therapist, occupational therapists, physiotherapist, teaching and learning consultants as well as the Achieving for Children (AfC) SEND workforce development team.